appyens/i-love-django/complete_django.md

             1. len()
             1. list()
             1. bool()
-        1. Pickling QuerySets¶
+        1. Pickling QuerySets
-        1.  class QuerySet(model=None, query=None, using=None, hints=None)¶
+        1.  class QuerySet(model=None, query=None, using=None, hints=None)
             1. two public attributes - ordered and db
-        1. Methods that return new QuerySets¶
+        1. Methods that return new QuerySets
-        1. Operators that return new QuerySets¶
+        1. Operators that return new QuerySets
             1. AND
             1. OR
-        1. Methods that do not return QuerySets¶
+        1. Methods that do not return QuerySets
             1. get
             1. create()
             1. get_or_create()